-"information, whether written, oral, or electronic, that is necessary for an individual to understand how to obtain any aid [or] necessary for an individual to obtain any aid .....
+Federal regulations, as well as federal and state laws, require NYSDOL to provide "vital" documents, including time-sensitive notifications necessary to obtain or maintain benefits, to LEP workers in their primary language.
+93 "Vital" documents include "information, whether written, oral, or electronic, that is necessary for an individual to understand how to obtain any aid [or] necessary for an individual to obtain any aid "94

 This also includes communications requiring a response from the beneficiary or applicant.
-NYSDOL's obligation to provide translations of vital documents arises as soon as NYSDOL has notice that the worker has limited English proficiency.
-Despite this clear federal mandate, even when LEP workers identified their primary non-English language on their UI applications, NYSDOL often sent them notices only in English.
+95 NYSDOL's obligation to provide translations of vital documents arises as soon as NYSDOL has notice that the worker has limited English proficiency.
+96 Despite this clear federal mandate, even when LEP workers identified their primary non-English language on their UI applications, NYSDOL often sent them notices only in English.97